Exploring the SAJ National Team Coaches: Moguls Edition (Part 1)

 He has a long history as a coach of the national team, and was acquainted with Nagano Olympic gold medalist Satoya Tae and World Cup and World Championship winner Uemura Aiko during their active playing days

-"The chief coach is in a position to bring together the coaching staff.
-Coach Kobayashi has a wealth of experience both as a player and as a coach, and is a very reliable person, so we have consulted on various matters.
+"The chief coach is in a position to bring the coaching staff together.
+Coach Kobayashi is a very reliable person with extensive experience both as an athlete and as a coach, and I have consulted with him on many things.

-I have been with Coach Kobayashi in all three Olympics that I have participated in.
-Rather than directly strengthening the national team, my role is to strengthen the system that allows players to join the national team, including developing excellent coaches in each region."
+I participated in all three Olympics with Coach Kobayashi.
+Rather than directly strengthening the national team, his role is to strengthen the system for athletes to join the national team, including nurturing excellent coaches in various regions."

 In other words, he is someone who works not only for the national team, but also for the base of the pyramid below it, and works on a total basis to make the foundation solid.
 Coach Jo emphasizes that this aspect is important in order for Japanese mogul skiers to become even stronger

-"Soccer coaches need a license.
-No matter how high your coaching skills, you can't become a coach without a license.
+"Soccer coaches need licenses, right?
+No matter how skilled a coach is, they can't become a coach without a license.

-On the other hand, the Ski Federation as a whole, not just the moguls federation, does not have a fully established coaching licensing system.
-That's why we are currently working with the JSPO (*1) to create a coaching qualification.
-We believe that in the future, the number of qualified coaches should increase.
+In contrast, the ski federation as a whole, not just in mogul skiing, doesn't have a fully established coaching licensing system.
+So, we're currently working with JSPO (*1) to create a coaching qualification.
+In the future, we believe there should be more qualified coaches.
 When that happens, I think the role of the chief coach will become even more important."

 *1 = Abbreviation for the Japan Sport Association, a public interest incorporated foundation that runs the National Sports Tournament and other events, as well as the certified sports instructor (coach qualification) system